doragasu/mk3-prog-cli/README.md

 # Building
-You will need a working GNU GCC compiler and an Awesome Mojo-NES MKIII programmer to burn the ROM to a MegaWiFi cartridge.
-You will also need to install `libftdi` and `libmpsse` libraries, including development headers.
-Once you have your development environment properly installed, the makefile should do all the hard work for you.
-Just browse the Makefile to suit it to your dev environment and type:
+You will need a working GNU GCC compiler and an Awesome Mojo-NES MKIII programmer to burn the ROM to a Mojo-NES MKIII cartridge.
+You will also need to install `libftdi`, `libmpsse` and `glib` libraries, including development headers.
+If you are a Linux user, you most likely have `glib` installed (it is a common Gnome library), and can install `libftdi` from your distro repositories.
+If your distro does not come with `libmpsse`, you can grab it from [here](https://github.com/devttys0/libmpsse).
+Note this is *not* the privative library available from FTDI, but an open source alternative.

+If you are planning to program the CIC chip inside the cartridge, or to update the programmer firmware, you will also need to install `avrdude`.
+And if you are planning to program the FPGA inside the cartridge, you will have to install [Lattice Diamond](http://www.latticesemi.com/latticediamond) or [Lattice Programmer](http://www.latticesemi.com/en/Products/DesignSoftwareAndIP/ProgrammingAndConfigurationSw/Programmer.aspx).

+Once you have your development environment properly installed, `make` should do all the hard work for you.
+Just browse the `Makefile` to suit it to your dev environment.
+Then build  and install the program:
 ```
 $ make
+$ sudo make install
 ```
-The mk3-prog program should be built, sitting in the working directory, ready to use.
+The mk3-prog program should be installed in your system, along with the configuration files.

 # Usage
-Once you have plugged a Mojo-NES MKIII cartridge into an Awesome Mojo-NES MKIII Programmer, you can use mk3-prog.
+Once you have plugged a Mojo-NES MKIII cartridge into an Awesome Mojo-NES MKIII Programmer, you can use mk3-prog to burn some ROMs.
+Please have in mind that currently the programmer does not support .nes files.
+You will have to extract the CHR and PRG ROMs from them, using a tool such as [ReadNES3](https://github.com/AaronBottegal/ReadNES3).

+## Command line invocation
 The command line application invocation must be as follows:
 ```
 $ mk3-prog [option1 [option1_arg]] […] [optionN [optionN_arg]]
 ```